rafaelgdnh/EchoSpot/README.md

 - **Data Preprocessing**: Clean and prepare the musical dataset.
 - **PCA Analysis**: Apply PCA to reduce the dimensionality of the dataset.
-- **Visualization**: Generate heatmaps and scatter plots to visualize PCA loadings and explained variance.
+- **Visualization**: Generate plots such as heatmaps and KDEs to visualize data.

 ## Installation